 Canadian Climate Forum

-To broker, disseminate, and apply best evidence-based climate knowledge to advance decision making for a safer, more resilient, and sustainable Canada.
+The mission of the Canadian Climate Forum (CCF) is to broker, disseminate, and apply best evidence-based climate knowledge to advance decision making for a safer, more resilient, and sustainable Canada.

 A Distinguished Past: